Shigeaki-Kanatani/Probe_Design_ver2/README.md

 ### Extract the sequence regions excluded for probe design

-- specify the regions which are not used for probe design:
+Here, we specify the regions that are excluded from probe design due to similarity:

-- In the html file (or blast result page step: 3.2.)
-Check the column specifies the percent identity and look down and find the rows that are below 100%:
+- In the HTML file or blast result, check the column specifies the percent identity and look down and find the rows that are below 100%:

 <img width="1015" alt="Screenshot 2024-05-30 at 15 51 21" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/556d0489-2a5e-4e6e-99c2-9f0e60cc879f">

 - Mark them or highlight them in csv file you downloaded earlier in step 3, then save the file for the record in the same folder with the name of highlighted version in .xls
 - Confirm what transcripts you want to remove.
-- Copy paste this region in another Excel sheet and save it in csv in the main folder with the name of ExcludeRegion.csv (step 1).
+- Copy and paste this region into another Excel sheet and save it in the csv file in the main folder with ExcludeRegion.csv (step 1).

 <img width="987" alt="Screenshot 2024-05-30 at 16 00 23" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/c36a6f91-c6f5-4a01-b009-307b22211e05">